 A splash of sunshine like a sash there thrown

 To dapple down like golden autumn leaves;

-A dove soft fabric, ethereal, feather light,
+A dove soft fabric, ethereal and light,

-Diaphanous, much like an angel’s wing,
+Diaphanous, much as an angel’s wing,

 A chiffon cloud there shimmering in delight